Francesco Giubilei: Political views

 Conservative in his politics, Giubilei is close to Brothers of Italy, the political party of the incumbent Italian prime minister Giorgia Meloni, being described as her ambassador in the United States.
 Giubilei is the author of Giorgia Meloni: The Revolution of the Conservatives (2020), and said in July 2022 that Meloni's political changes "helped to take the party forward.
 It also helped that Brothers of Italy was the only party that stayed out of Draghi's government."

-During the Venezuelan presidential crisis in 2019, Giubilei established a pro-Juan Guaidó committee and regognised him as the legitimate president of Venezuela.
+During the Venezuelan presidential crisis in 2019, Giubilei established a pro-Juan Guaidó committee and recognized him as the legitimate president of Venezuela.
 In 2022, he said that an alliance between Russia and China would be dangerous for Europe.
 In February 2024, Giubilei hoped to host the 2025 Conservative Political Action Conference in Rome, and wished that both Trumpists and non-Trumpists in the Republican Party took part, with the goal of closer relations between American conservatives and European conservatives.
 Although Giubilei said that Donald Trump is not a true conservative and criticized what he sees as his excesses, such as the January 6 United States Capitol attack, he supported Trump over Kamala Harris in the 2024 United States presidential election.
 He praised Trump on foreign policy, and described him as a model.

 Giubilei is the author of several books, including Conservare la natura (2020), where he argues that environmental protection and the fight against pollution are important and that the right should not hand this issue to the left.
 He alleges that behind the environmentalist movement there is "an attempt to spread a globalist and anti-identity ideology", which he says has its roots in the protests of 1968 and is based on "an anti-business, anti-growth vision that ignores people's social needs".
-Giubilei is also often a host on TV political programmes, including on La 7, where he had a diatribe with Francesca Albanese in October 2025 over Liliana Segre about the Gaza genocide, with Giubilei sharing and defending Segre's view that Israel is not committing a genocide against Palestinians in Gaza.
+Giubilei is also often a host on TV political programmes, including on La 7, where he had a diatribe with Francesca Albanese in October 2025 over Liliana Segre about the Gaza war, with Giubilei sharing and defending Segre's view that Israel is not committing a genocide against Palestinians in Gaza.